 Timothy Shawn Teufel was born on July 7, 1958, in Greenwich, Connecticut.
 Fairfield County is known for affluence, but the Teufel family was working class.
-Tim’s father, William Teufel, Jr., was a carpenter.
-His mother, Marjorie McKenzie Teufel, had William and Catherine before Tim.
+Tim’s father, William Teufel Jr., was a carpenter.
+His mother, Marjorie McKenzie Teufel, had two other boys before Tim.1

 Teufel’s coach at St. Mary’s, Bill Bergeron, said he was a fine high-school ballplayer, but that he developed into a pro player in college.
-“He was a later bloomer,” Bergeron said.
-Tim himself pointed to the short schedule in Connecticut – “we only played 15-16 games a season” – as another factor.
-He went south to St. Petersburg Junior College to attract more attention from scouts.
-However, he was a walk-on with the baseball team in 1977, and “He garnered playing time only after injuries shelved the two third basemen in front of him.”
+“He was a later bloomer,” Bergeron said.5 Tim himself pointed to the short schedule in Connecticut – “we only played 15-16 games a season” – as another factor.
+He went south to St. Petersburg Junior College to attract more attention from scouts.6 However, he was a walk-on with the baseball team in 1977, and “He garnered playing time only after injuries shelved the two third basemen in front of him.”7

 Shortly thereafter, the Twins selected Teufel in the second round of the regular phase of the draft (for which he was again eligible).
 Having graduated, this time he decided to sign.
 The new pro was placed in Double-A ball but was not out of his depth, batting .265 with 11 homers and 47 RBIs in 86 games with Orlando of the Southern League.
 Back in Orlando for 1981, his batting was not as strong (.248-17-60 in 128 games), and so the Twins started him off in the same place in 1982.
 After a solid 100 games, making the first-half All-Star team in the Southern League, Teufel earned promotion to Triple-A Toledo in late July.
 He batted .282 in both places and finished with combined totals of 15 home runs and 76 RBIs.
 Minnesota added him to its 40-man roster.

 Tim’s 1985 season was generally similar (.260-10-50), but while he was hitting over .300 in May, he cooled off after that.
 Toward the end of the season, manager Ray Miller wanted to look at another young second baseman, Steve Lombardozzi, whom he considered better defensively.
 The Associated Press wrote, “Teufel, knowing Miller’s leaning toward Lombardozzi, asked to be traded during the offseason.
-And when the Twins were unable to deal him during the winter meetings . . . he repeated his request.”
+And when the Twins were unable to deal him during the winter meetings … he repeated his request.”10

 On January 16, 1986, Minnesota obliged, trading Teufel and minor leaguer Pat Crosby to the Mets.
 In return, they received Billy Beane – the former top draft pick who attained fame as the general manager of the Oakland A’s – plus Joe Klink and Bill Latham.
 The deal worked out well for the Mets.
 Beane hit .213 in 80 games for Minnesota in 1986 and played only 55 more games in the majors after that.
 Tony La Russa got the best out of Klink as a situational lefty reliever for Oakland in 1990 and 1991.
 Latham pitched in seven games for the Twins in ’86 and that was all for his big-league career.

-At the time Teufel said, “I think the Twins were looking for more speed . . . and I didn’t give them that.
+At the time Teufel said, “I think the Twins were looking for more speed … and I didn’t give them that.
 I’ve got a positive attitude.
-The main thing is to play on a team that has reasons for you being there.”
-That was certainly the case in New York.
-Marty Noble in Newsday wrote, “The Mets achieved what manager Dave Johnson identified as ‘my No. 1 priority’ when they obtained Teufel. . . .
-‘We made a great deal today,’ Johnson said.”
-The Mets’ incumbent second baseman, Wally Backman, was a speedy, gritty sparkplug – but the switch-hitter never did hit lefties well.
+The main thing is to play on a team that has reasons for you being there.”11 That was certainly the case in New York.
+Marty Noble in Newsday wrote, “The Mets achieved what manager Dave Johnson identified as ‘my No. 1 priority’ when they obtained Teufel. … ‘We made a great deal today,’ Johnson said.”12 The Mets’ incumbent second baseman, Wally Backman, was a speedy, gritty sparkplug – but the switch-hitter never did hit lefties well.
 The 1985 season was the only time Backman got to face southpaws frequently, and he hit just .122 against them.
 He even temporarily abandoned batting righty.

 Pearlman’s book also devotes as much space as anyone could possibly need to the club’s most infamous off-the-field episode that year: the July 19 altercation at a Houston bar called Cooter’s, and the subsequent arrest of four Mets, including Teufel.
 It started innocently enough, as a celebration of the birth of Tim’s first child, a boy named Shawn.
 It was also ironic, since Teufel was a loyal husband and good Christian who only went out with the boys on occasion for a beer or two in the spirit of team solidarity.

-Tim finished the regular season hitting just .247, with four homers and 31 RBIs.
+Tim finished the regular season hitting just .247, with 4 homers and 31 RBIs.
 One of those round-trippers was a pinch-hit grand slam off Philadelphia’s Tom Hume to end a game at Shea Stadium on June 10.
-Nearly a quarter-century later, it remained one of his favorite memories of 1986.

 Teufel started twice in the National League Championship Series, both times against Astros lefty Bob Knepper, and went 1-for-6.
 He wasn’t around for the end of either dramatic comeback victory.
 Len Dykstra won Game Three with a homer off Dave Smith in the ninth inning, and Game Six was the incredibly suspenseful 16-inning affair at the Astrodome.